Embryo employees team meeting

 Sponsored Content Ads

 When you share content on your LinkedIn page you can boost that individual post using a paid campaign in order for your content to go further and be seen by a specific audience to encourage their engagement.
-As well as boosting posts, you can also create sponsored content in LinkedIn’s campaign manager.
-Here you are able to create ad copy, upload images and videos and set your targeting options that include company size, job title and usual demographics like location.
+You can also create sponsored content in LinkedIn’s campaign manager.
+Here you can create ad copy, upload images and set your targeting options.

 2